vcz-fr/Meetup-Notes/meetups/afup-bdx/2018-09-25_Defensive-programming.md

   - Liskov substitution: replaceability;
   - Interface segregation: Client-specific over General-purpose;
   - Dependency inversion: depend upon abstractions.
-- Unit tests: always write them.
+- Unit tests: a must have.
 Test your tests with [Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing)
 - Inject dependencies via the constructor parameters, not via setters to guarantee the presence of the dependency in the subsequent code;
 - Attributes should be private and provided with an initialization value;
 - Use objects instead of scalar types to have more context;